 Protecting Sensitive Data

 When discussing laptop return pitfalls, for businesses, especially those handling returned laptops with vast amounts of sensitive customer and business information contained within them this is obviously an enormous concern.
-However, on their return in laptop return shipping box, it is necessary that strict data erasure procedures are established and followed.
+However, on their return in the laptop return shipping box, it is necessary that strict data erasure procedures are established and followed.

 The costs can be massive for businesses at times.
 A report confirmed that The average cost of a data breach is $4.24 million.